Photo by Will Francis on Unsplash

 Minimum employment period

 In the case of an unfair dismissal, an employee must have worked for at least 6 months or for one year in the case of a small business employer (with fewer than 15 employees).
-If the employee has not worked the minimum period, the employer may make a jurisdictional objection.

 Keep in mind, there are certain absences during an employment that do not count towards the minimum employment period.
 You can read about those here.